gjbex/Best-practices-for-scientific-computing/docs/deployment.md

 the build configuration with the information on where they are installed on a system.

-Most build systems also support a form a depedency management or package management that allows you to easily download and install packages.
+Most build systems also support a form a dependency management or package management that allows you to easily download and install packages.
 Typically these installs will be local to the project, so it is not necessary to install them centrally and "pollute" your system.